Revised April 12th, 2025

 Class C : Greater than 23 or more years of age.

-Concessions : Move-in incentives that are offered to all prospective tenants that result in a reduction of the current market rent.
+Concessions : Move-in incentives that are offered to prospective tenants that result in a reduction of the current market rent.

 Construction : Under construction/broken ground.